Light1596/Cloud-Resume/README.md

 3. Enable the bucket for static website hosting.
 This is done under `properties` tab of the bucket.
 It is disabled by default.
 Specify the home or default file as the `index.html`.
 This name has to be the same name of the index file you uploaded.
 The bucket becomes a website endpoint.
 The url provided can be used to access the objects in the bucket via http

+### AWS Certificate Manager
+An SSL certificate is needed to redirect http to https.
++ Provide a fully qualified domain name then request for a certificate.
+You can purchase a domain name from [here](https://www.hostafrica.ke/)

 ### CloudFront Distribution
 I used the s3 bucket as the origin, redirected http to https, provided an SSL certificate that had been issued by the <mark>AWS Certificate Manager</mark>(You need a domain name for this), provided an alternate domain name(This is important when created an A record in Route 53.
 The alias will reference this domain you provided else `No Resources Found` will pop up when creating the record).
 I enabled WAF, left the rest of the settings at default and proceeded to create a distribution